learn-co-curriculum/dsc-dealing-missing-data-lab/README.md

-Now we know which columns contain null values, but not how many.
+Now we know which columns contain missing values, but not how many.

-In the cell below, check chain a different method with `isna()` to check how many total null values are in each column.
+In the cell below, chain a different method with `isna()` to check how many total missing values are in each column.

 Expected Output: